 - Continue to add pasta water based on how loose you like your sauce.

 - Add pasta to the pan.
-Stir to combine and coat the pasta with the sauce
+Stir to combine, warming and coating the pasta with the sauce

 - Serve and garnish with Parmesan and more rosemary, if desired.